Pokémon Live!: Critical reception

 The play received negative reception from critics.
 Little Review said "Maybe it's different in Japan, but it's hard to imagine a Japanese version of Pokémon Live!.
 This show may be based on televised anime, but its antecedents lie in American musicals from The King and I to Annie to The Lion King, with the Solid Gold Dancers and the Backstreet Boys mixed in.
 If you have a rudimentary knowledge of Pokémon and an enthusiastic underage companion, you'll find that you're having a good time even as your eyes roll towards the projection of Haunter on the ceiling."

+Andrew Rannells, who subsequently became a well-known theater actor, had one of his first professional roles in the touring production of Pokémon Live! from September 2000 to August 2001, as the character James.
+When asked about his experience in 2014, he jokingly said that he would have rather starred in a porn film or snuff film instead and that he only took the job for the pay.
+In his 2019 memoir Too Much Is Not Enough: A Memoir of Fumbling Toward Adulthood, Rannells admitted that playing James in Pokémon Live! was a miserable experience, since he found the character to be an offensive depiction of a gay man.
+As a gay man himself, he felt the role was not only a hurtful insult towards his orientation, but also a bad role model for any gay kid who watched the show when it was on tour.
+He also admitted that he only starred in the show because he was broke and needed the paycheck.